 We ensure your website is launched in compliance with requirements established by the Americans with Disabilities Act (ADA), Section 508l, and using the highest code-based content standards as required by WCAG 2.0 A and AA.

 We suggest our clients train content creators regarding best practices.
-To support these efforts, CivicPlus® offers training in our webinar, “Learn Everything You Need to Know About the Latest Section 508 Requirements.”
+To support these efforts, CivicPlus® offers training in our webinar.

 Effective March 21, 2017, the latest updates to Section 508 of the Rehabilitation Act of 1973 went into effect.
 These latest requirements are impacting how local government websites provide content, and should be understood when planning a website redesign, as all public sector websites will be required to comply with the new standards by January 18, 2018.
 For more information on the latest updates to Section 508, view a recording of our recent webinar.